Ezekiel: A Message of Judgment and Hope

 Before God called Ezekiel into prophetic service, the Old Testament prophet Ezekiel was already a trained priest in Jerusalem.
 He was born in the ancient Near East and biblical scholars confidently place his birth around 627 BC, due to his reference in Ezekiel 1:1-2 to his own “thirtieth year” and the “fifth year of the exile of King Jehoiachin.”
 At the time of Ezekiel’s call to ministry, Israel was already divided into two kingdoms, referred to as the northern kingdom of Israel and the southern kingdom of Judah.
 Ezekiel was in the southern kingdom where Jerusalem is located.

 The biblical book of Ezekiel is a prophetic book, written in a narrative style.
 In its pages, Ezekiel records his call to ministry, his prophetic visions, and the messages he delivers to God’s people.
-Yet scholars note that there are strong elements in Ezekiel of the apocalyptic genre, which focuses on revelations about the end time, and they note that the book of Revelation quotes passages from Ezekiel.
+Yet scholars note that there are strong elements in Ezekiel of the apocalyptic genre, which focuses on revelations about the End Times, and they note that the book of Revelation quotes passages from Ezekiel.
 However, Ezekiel itself is not wholly considered one of the apocalyptic books of the Bible.

 God & Israel in Ezekiel